evanwill/refine-lessons/fetch-and-parse-data-with-openrefine.md

 David Huynh, the creator of Freebase Gridworks (2009) which became GoogleRefine (2010) and then OpenRefine (2012+), says Refine is:
 - more powerful than a spreadsheet
 - more interactive and visual than scripting
-- more provisional / exploratory / experimental / playful than a database [^huynh]
+- more provisional / exploratory / experimental / playful than a database

+> David Huynh, ["Google Refine"](http://web.archive.org/web/20150528125345/http://davidhuynh.net/spaces/nicar2011/tutorial.pdf), Computer-Assisted Reporting Conference 2011.

 Refine is a unique tool that combines the power of databases and scripting languages into an interactive and user friendly visual interface.
 Because of this flexibility it has been embraced by [journalists](https://www.propublica.org/nerds/item/using-google-refine-for-data-cleaning), [librarians](http://data-lessons.github.io/library-openrefine/), [scientists](http://www.datacarpentry.org/OpenRefine-ecology-lesson/), and others needing to wrangle data from diverse sources and formats into structured information.